Skip to main content

 • the market value of your home, based on current rents for similar homes in your area

-If the gap is 6% or less, your rent can be increased up to the market value.
+If the gap is 6% or less, your rent can be increased by a maximum of 6%.

 If the gap is more than 6%, the increase will be calculated using a formula that keeps your rent under the market value.
 This can be up to a maximum of 12%.